tensorflow/docs/site/en/api_docs/api_docs/python/tf/make_template.md

 * <b>`custom_getter_`</b>: Optional custom getter for variables used in `func_`.
 See the [`tf.get_variable`](../tf/get_variable) `custom_getter` documentation for
     more information.
-  **kwargs: Keyword arguments to apply to `func_`.
+* <b>`**kwargs`</b>: Keyword arguments to apply to `func_`.

 #### Returns:

 A function to encapsulate a set of variables which should be created once and reused.
 An enclosing scope will created, either where `make_template` is called, or wherever the result is called, depending on the value of `create_scope_now_`.
 Regardless of the value, the first time the template is called it will enter the scope with no reuse, and call `func_` to create variables, which are guaranteed to be unique.
 All subsequent calls will re-enter the scope and reuse those variables.

 #### Raises: